After a tough sales year, your funnel may be looking pretty thin. Now you’re staring at Q4 and year-end goals with no idea how to hit your targets.

 This is the year you figure out if you have sales grit or cowardice.

-When most salespeople think about goal setting, it’s often in the context of the beginning (or midway point) of the year — and that makes a lot of sense.
+Typically, when you think about sales goal setting, it’s in the context of the beginning (or mid-point) of the year — and that makes a lot of sense.
 After all, those times of the year often provide the perfect opportunity to evaluate what is or isn’t working, pinpoint a handful of actionable goals to focus on, and create a plan for achieving key targets.

-When you’re in the fourth quarter, one of the most effective ways to make your sales number is to perform a retrospective analysis and identify key short-term gaps and opportunities.
-From that, you can put an action plan in place to help you achieve them.
+When you’re in the fourth quarter, one of the most effective ways to make your sales number and fill your sales funnel is to perform a retrospective analysis and identify key short-term gaps and opportunities.
+Using it, you can create an action plan to help you achieve them.
 Here are 10 simple questions to ask that will help you do that:

 - What’s your gap?
-How many more sales do you need, how much more revenue for margin do you have to close?
+How many more sales do you need?
+How much more revenue or margin do you have to close?

-- Which customers haven’t you talked to recently?
+- Which clients haven’t you spoken with recently?
 Are there any opportunities that could be uncovered there?

 - Who are five people you could ask for referrals?

 - Who in your company could help you close some sales faster if you asked for their help?